How to Make an Ultrasonic Cleaner at Home—Step-by-Step Guide

 Is it safe for plastic retainers?

-Yes, as long as you avoid high heat and harsh chemicals.
-Stick with mild detergent or a retainer-safe tablet.
+Yes, as long as you avoid heat and harsh chemicals.
+Use mild detergent or retainer-safe tablets.

 How often should I clean my retainer this way?